azavea/spacenet-viz/README.md

 This is an application for viewing the [SpaceNet](https://spacenetchallenge.github.io/) dataset and results from Azavea's Raster Vision project applied to SpaceNet.

-TODO: Modify README to remove all ISPRS viewer references.

 ### Requirements

 * Vagrant 1.8+